-About 10 years ago, my dad bought a Weber grill.
+About ten years ago, one of our friends bought a Weber grill.
 At the time, it cost him $250, which seems like a lot to spend on a grill.
-However, this summer when I went over to my dad's house for a cookout, he was still cooking burgers on that same grill.
+But guess what?
+This summer, when we went over to his house for a cookout, he was still cooking burgers on that same grill.

 So, how much did that grill cost?
 Most would say $250.
-But the right answer is $25.
-The cost of owning that grill has been just $25 a year, and each year that he owns it, that number shrinks.
+But the correct answer is $25.
+The cost of owning that grill has been just $25 a year, and each year that he owns it, that number shrinks. #Winning

 CONSIDER THE LONG-TERM EFFECTS OF ANYTHING YOU BUY

-This is one of my favorites.
-It is a common tactic in sales and marketing to get you to focus solely on the upfront cost of something.
+This is one of our favorite tips!
+Sales and marketing pros are experts at getting you to focus solely on the upfront cost of something.
 This beautiful puppy is only $1,000!
 This jacuzzi could be yours for just $5,000!

 Well, guess what?
-These types of purchases are going to cost you a lot more than the upfront cost.
-Now, don't get me wrong.
-I am a dog lover, and the long term costs of pet ownership are totally worth it in my opinion!
-So, lets instead use the jacuzzi example.
+Those are both going to cost you a heck of a lot more than the upfront cost.
+Now, don't get us wrong.
+We're dog lovers here, so if you ask us, the long-term costs of pet ownership are totally worth it!
+Just make sure you budget for those cute little furballs.

 OTHER UNCOMMON HABITS OF FRUGAL PEOPLE

-Here are the last two habits of frugal people that are possibly the hardest to stand by.
-However, practice and thinking outside of the box can get you where you need to be!
+Here are the last two habits of frugal people that are possibly the hardest to master.
+We know you can do it, though!
+A little practice and creative thinking can help you achieve your goals.

 LEARN HOW TO SAY “NO”

-Here's the cold hard truth; not everyone is going to understand and support your new frugal lifestyle.
-For that reason, it is very important to learn how to say no!
-Your friends and family members will ask you to go out to dinner, for drinks or to go shopping with them.
+Here's the cold hard truth; not everyone will understand and support your new frugal lifestyle.
+So it's essential to learn how to say no!
+Your friends and family members will ask you to go out to dinner, take that weekend road trip, or go shopping with them.
 Before you say “yes,” consider your budget.
 If you really want to go, are there other things you can give up in the short term?

 It's important to understand that you don't need to say no at first.
 You could start with a compromise.
-As mentioned earlier, it is much cheaper to get together with your friends at home for a game night instead of going out to eat.
+Get together with your friends at home for a game night instead of going out to eat.
 And If your friends and family are unwilling to compromise, it is totally okay to say no. You are focused on delayed gratification while they are still caught up in instant gratification.

 GIVE THE GIFT OF YOUR TIME

-Okay, I'll admit this one sounds a little tacky.
-But try it out!
+Alright, this might sound a little tacky to some, but try it out!
 Instead of buying things people do not need for birthdays and holidays, give them your time instead.
-This could be something as simple as a fun day trip, or even a coupon booklet with different activities you could do together.
+This could be something as simple as a fun day trip or even a coupon booklet with different activities you could do together.

 At the end of the day, frugality comes down to establishing habits.
 We can all be on our best behavior for a few days or even weeks.
 But real change comes from turning something into a habit and making it stick.
-I'm not saying that you have to do all of these things, but these are the exact habits I followed that allowed me to save half of my paycheck each month.
+We're not saying that you have to do all of these things, but if you follow these habits, then you're guaranteed to save money!

-Hopefully you can now see that the amount of money you save has nothing to do with how much you earn!
+Hopefully, you can now see that the amount of money you save has nothing to do with how much you earn!
 You could earn $40,000 a year and save 25% of your income.
 Or, you could be a $100,000 salary earner living paycheck to paycheck.
 So, what habits of frugal people are you going to adopt?
-Let me know in the comments!
+Let us know in the comments!

-If you need more help with your budget, be sure to check out Jordan's Budget Boot Camp program!
+If you need more help with your budget, be sure to check out our Budget Boot Camp program!
 It's a video program that makes money easy to understand.

 Use the code FCFBLOG to get an extra 10% off.
-And she'll even give you your money back if you don't save at least how much you paid.
+We'll even give you your money back if you don't save at least how much you paid.
 Pretty awesome!